推荐杏吧原创

 Do you have what it takes?

-To be successful, social media takes not only time and strategy, but it often takes an outgoing personality.
+To be successful, social media takes not only time and strategy, but often takes an outgoing personality.
 If you've been described as a people person or friendly, you may have what it takes.
 Alternatively, you may be a connector – someone who enjoys making connections and providing helpful information.
 In any case, you should have personal or professional experience with social media before hosting an account on behalf of the University.

 How is this in the best interest of the 推荐杏吧原创?